comit/sonoff-bridge/Upload.md

 Continue at ["First Steps"](https://github.com/arendst/Sonoff-Tasmota/wiki/Initital-Configuration) and be sure to check out the instructions to [connect additional sensors](https://github.com/arendst/Sonoff-Tasmota/wiki/Sensor-Configuration).

+## Sonoff factory OTA Mechanism (experimental)

+There's now also a script with which you can flash your freshly bought unmodified Sonoff device via the original internal OTA upgrade mechanism provided by the Itead firmware.
+No need to open and solder header pins, no need for a serial programmer.

+For further details see: https://github.com/mirko/SonOTA

 ## Hints

 Before compiling consider modification of `STA_SSID1` and `STA_PASS1` values inside of `user_config.h` to match your WiFi SSID and WiFi password.